“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 To a great degree, when you need to take money out to pay for an unforeseen event, would it be easier to take $15,000 out of your savings account or sell your land?
 It depends if you have $15,000 in the bank.
 The expression “asset rich, cash poor” comes to mind.
 Often, people have economic assets like land or other financial interests but cannot quickly liquidate them for money.

 Land and antiques are assets we have owned and enjoyed.
-However, you can’t count on those assets to pay for a costly emergency in your life.
+However, you can’t count on those assets to pay for a costly emergency.
 When I think about my mistakes, those purchases stand as significant regrets.
 You sleep easier with access to liquid assets.
 Having available liquidity is essential, especially during recessions.

 What Is Net Worth?

 Your net worth is your balance sheet that provides a snapshot of your current financial position.
 Net worth is all that you own less than all that you owe.
-See 10 Reasons Why You Need To Know Net Worth for an expanded explanation.
+The formula:

-Using an excel spreadsheet with different assets/liabilities is an excellent tool for you to put all of your categories in one place that can be periodically updated.
+Using an Excel spreadsheet with different assets/liabilities is an excellent way for putting all of your categories in one place that can be periodically updated.
 You should do it on at least a quarterly basis.
-However, reviewing your monthly net worth is better if you are true to your monthly budgeting.
+However, reviewing your monthly net worth is better if you follow your monthly budgeting.

-You can use Personal Capital’s net worth app to track your investments.
+Track your investments monthly or quarterly.
 Any way you can keep on top of your net worth to build the amount will work.
 Try putting it on a spreadsheet first.

 Knowing Your Net Worth